New York City FC: Rivalries

 Hudson River Derby played at the Red Bull Arena in 2016.

 In May 2015, the New York metropolitan area experienced a genuine local derby in MLS league play for the first time, when New York City played their first game against the New York Red Bulls.
 Although initially regarded as a manufactured rivalry with little of the traditional banter apparent between long-time local rivals, the first meetings between the two clubs displayed an increasing level of animosity between the two sides.
 The Red Bulls won the first encounter between the two, a league game on May 10, 2015, at Red Bull Arena.
 A series of brawls between supporters of the two teams occurred before and after matches between the two teams.
 The contest has been dubbed the Hudson River Derby by supporters.

-Outside of their traditional rivalry with the Red Bulls, NYCFC has also developed a rivalry with the Philadelphia Union, in line with many other New York-Philadelphia rivalries.
+Outside of their traditional rivalry with the Red Bulls, NYCFC has also developed a rivalry with the Philadelphia Union, in line with many other New York-Philadelphia sports rivalries.
 Though early fixtures between the two clubs were relatively routine, the rivalry began to develop after New York City eliminated the Union in the 2021 Eastern Conference Final after the latter lost several players for violating MLS's COVID-19 protocols.
 This rivalry further developed when the two sides faced off again in the 2022 Eastern Conference Final in the following season, with the Union winning the rematch.
+After many years of insignificance, Philadelphia Union defeated New York City 1–0 to seal the 2025 Supporters Shield, only for NYCFC to get revenge a month later, knocking the Union out of the 2025 Eastern Conference Semifinal.